OlympusDAO/olympus-protocol-metrics-subgraph/docs/client-release.md

 1. Bump `apps/client/package.json` and `apps/client/CHANGELOG.md`.
 2. Commit and merge the release changes.
 3. Open GitHub Actions and run **Release treasury-subgraph-client** manually.
-   Enter the required `expected_version`; the workflow fails unless it matches `apps/client/package.json`.
+   Select the branch containing the intended package release and enter the required `expected_version`; the workflow fails unless it matches `apps/client/package.json`.
+4. Run with `mode=dry-run` first.
+This is the default.
+Dry-run mode validates the release, runs the client release checks, packs the package, uploads the tarball, uploads npm pack metadata, and writes release notes as workflow artifacts.
+It does not stage anything on npm, create a git tag, or create a GitHub Release.
+5. Review the dry-run artifacts.
+6. Rerun the workflow against the same branch and version with `mode=stage`.
-4. The workflow validates and packs the package in a read-only job, fails if that version is already published, fails if the matching git tag already exists, stages the packed tarball in a separate npm trusted-publishing job, then creates `treasury-subgraph-client-v<version>` and a GitHub Release in a separate GitHub write job.
+   Stage mode validates and packs the package again, fails if that version is already published, fails if the matching git tag already exists, stages the packed tarball in a separate npm trusted-publishing job, then creates `treasury-subgraph-client-v<version>` and a GitHub Release in a separate GitHub write job.
 If the version is already staged on npm, the npm staging step fails before the GitHub tag and Release are created.
-5. Review the staged package on npmjs.com and approve it with 2FA.
+7. Review the staged package on npmjs.com and approve it with 2FA.

 The workflow creates the GitHub tag and GitHub Release only after `npm stage publish` succeeds.
 If staging succeeds but the later tag or GitHub